The "sugar" coarse-grained DNA model: Model description

 The model system consists of a DNA double helix and explicit sodium and chlorine ions.
 The potential energy of the system includes ten contributions:

 The corresponding potential functions and the used parameters are collected in table~\ref{constants-and-formulas}.

 The term $E_{base}$ describes the energy of deformation of rigid bases.
 The terms $E_{hydr-bonds}$ and $ E_{stacking}$ stand for energy of hydrogen bonds between complementary bases and for base pairs stacking, correspondingly.
-We recalculate the coordinates of all nucleobase atoms on each step and compute these terms using the all atom force field AMBER.
+We recalculate the coordinates of all nucleobase atoms on each step and compute these terms using the all atom force field AMBER (Parm99SB+bsc0 \cite{2000-Parm99,2006-AMBER-SB,2007-parmbsc0}).

-The terms $E_{val-bonds}, E_{val-angles}, E_{tors-angles}$ describe energy of deformation of "valence" bonds, "valence" angles and "torsion" angles on the strands of CG DNA.
+The terms $E_{bonds}, E_{angles}, E_{dihedrals}$ describe energy of deformation of CG bonds, CG angles and CG dihedral angles on the strands of the CG DNA.
 Equilibrium values of the angles and the bonds, not pertaining to the ribose flexibility, were chosen equal to the values in A-DNA.
-For the rigidities were chosen the maximal values.
-Two wells in the double-well potential of the bond C1'-P(2) were made of equal depth, contrary to the AMBER force field (see fig.~\ref{fig-2wells-relax}).
-We discuss the reason for these choices in section~\ref{Discussion and conclusion}.
+For the rigidities, we chose the maximal values.
+Two wells in the double-well potential of the bond C1'-P(2) were made of equal depth (see fig.~S2 ), contrary to the curve obtained using the AMBER force field (Parm99SB+bsc0).
+We discuss the reason for these choices in section \ref{Discussion}.

-Coulombic interactions $E_{el}$ between charged phosphate grains have distance dependent permittivity (see formula (\ref{formula-eps(r)_new})).
-We introduce van der Waals interactions $E_{vdW}$ for the grains $P$ and $C3'$ not connected through "valence" bonds, "valence" angles or "torsion" angles.
+Coulombic interactions $E_{el}$ between charged phosphate beads have distance dependent permittivity (see formula (\ref{formula-eps(r)_new})).
+We introduce van der Waals interactions $E_{vdW}$ for the beads $P$ and $C3'$ not interacting via bonded potentials.

-Interaction of ions with DNA $E_{ion-DNA}$ includes interactions with charged phosphate grains $P$ and grains on bases and with uncharged grains (C1', C3').
-In the present realization of the model, we introduce sequence dependence: the charges on grains of a base depend on the type of this base.
-Interactions of ions one with another $E_{ion-ion}$ and with charges on DNA (phosphate grains and grains on bases) $E_{ion-DNA}$ take into account solvation effects (besides direct Coulomb force).
+Interaction of ions with DNA $E_{ion-DNA}$ includes interactions with charged phosphate beads $P$ and beads on bases and with uncharged beads (C1', C3').
+In the present realization of the model, we introduce sequence dependence: the charges on beads of a base depend on the type of this base.
+Interactions of ions one with another $E_{ion-ion}$ and with charges on DNA (phosphate beads and beads on bases) $E_{ion-DNA}$ take into account solvation effects (besides direct Coulomb force).

 The influence of water on DNA and on ions is described implicitly, by Langevin equation.
 Damping constant (friction) is taken to be equal to 5ps$^{-1}$ for system relaxation and test calculations.
-Productive runs were made with $\gamma$=5ps$^{-1}$, as well as with $\gamma_1$=50ps$^{-1}$ for the DNA grains and $\gamma_2$=70ps$^{-1}$ for the ions.
+Productive runs were made with $\gamma$=5ps$^{-1}$, as well as with $\gamma_1$=50ps$^{-1}$ for the DNA beads and $\gamma_2$=70ps$^{-1}$ for the ions.